Fees for international students

 Student Services Levy

-The levy is a contribution towards student support services delivered by and through Victoria University of Wellington to support and facilitate the best academic outcomes for all students.
-Refer to Appendix A in the Student Services Levy Policy for a full list of services.
+The levy is a contribution towards student support services delivered by and through the University to support and facilitate the best academic outcomes for all students.
+Refer to Appendix 1 in the Student Services Levy Procedure for a full list of services.
+You may need to pay extra to access some goods, services, or amenities.

 Student Assistance Levy